We Are

 Consequently, many Latinos with CF are often misdiagnosed because they do not fit the typical CF patient archetype.
 In addition, many Latinos encounter language and cultural barriers which make them feel detached within an already isolated population.

-In collaboration with Genentech, the Bonnell Foundation is proud to promote a Latino focused educational and awareness campaign, We Are the Extended CF Familia (Somos La Gran Familia FQ), to empower and inform Latinos living with cystic fibrosis (CF).
+In collaboration with Viatris, the Bonnell Foundation is proud to promote a Latino focused educational and awareness campaign, We Are the Extended CF Familia (Somos La Gran Familia FQ), to empower and inform Latinos living with cystic fibrosis (CF).
 Together we are committed to providing the necessary resources and community support throughout their CF journey to help close the health equity gap that exists.

 We’re seeing more cases in the U.S. within the Hispanic community: